PhNathan/PhNathan/README.md

   I'm a young website developer specializing in HTML, CSS, JavaScript and PHP.
 I like to participate in front and back end development projects. 👨‍💻

- - I am currently attending the 5th (fifth) semester of the Systems Development Analysis course at Brasília University Center - Ceub. 👨‍🎓🤓
+ - I am currently attending the last semester of the Systems Development Analysis course at Brasília University Center - Ceub. 👨‍🎓🤓
  - Front-end developer. 💻🚀
  - I'm learning: Php, JavaScript, UX, UI. 📚